| Discuss this article! |

 Shopping online is a great alternative as long as I can get free shipping.
 And Amazon pwns both these retail chains IMO.
 Any brick and mortar store is really only when the kids or wife want to go to the mall.
 I might buy a CD at Best Buy...lol...

-This message has been edited since posting.
-Last time this message was edited on 23 May 2008 6:52
+This message has been edited since its posting.
+Latest edit was made on 23 May 2008 @ 6:52

 Yes we can all get along!!
 LOL.
 You are a good sport.
 I as well like to have fun on these forums, just trying to make a point about the direction of the thread.
 It was way off topic.
 Maybe we should start one call "Customer Service Sucks!".
 Then every one can vent to their hearts content.
 But as far as the font I was typing in last night, I was just feeling kind of Bold Yesterday.
 LOL